EngelhardtFritz/electron-angular-better-sqlite3/README.md

 The angular-app template includes the [@ngrx](https://ngrx.io/) dependencies for reactive state management.

 To debug the @ngrx state the [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=de) are required.
-This tool has to be downloaded and the extension should be copied to `workspaces/electron-app/plugins`.
+Download and extract this extension to `workspaces/electron-app/plugins`.
 Create the folder if it does not exist yet.

 Adjust the path to the plugin in `workspaces/electron-app/src/main/windows/main.ts` where all plugins can be loaded. _**Important**_: Extensions should only be used in development for debugging purposes as they are out of scope for electron!